KernFerm/BubblesTheDev-WebBrowser/README.md

 - Download protection runs through modular scanner providers and can block or withhold risky files from in-app execution
 - Ad and tracker request filtering
 - No telemetry endpoints configured
-- No auto-updater service configured
+- No built-in silent auto-updater service
+- Installer offers `Automatic updates` or `Manual updates only`, with an optional owner-run managed update server for installs that opt into automatic updates
+- Installer-time auto-update registration can notify the owner-run update server immediately after setup when `Automatic updates` is selected

 ---